premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- "city" column cannot be a integer datatype we have to mention a `VARCHAR` datatype.
+- "city" column cannot be a integer datatype.
+We have to mention a `VARCHAR` datatype.

 </blockquote>
 </details>